Prequalify for Mortgage

 Begin by adding up your monthly debt and housing payments, then divide that total by your gross monthly income (generally, the total amount of money you earn in a month before taxes and deductions are taken out).

-Traditionally, lenders prefer DTI ratios lower than 36 percent.
-In most cases, the highest DTI ratio a potential borrower can have to still qualify for a mortgage is 43 percent, although there are exceptions.
+Traditionally, lenders prefer DTI ratios between 36 to 45 percent.
+In most cases, the highest DTI ratio a potential borrower can have to still qualify for a mortgage is 45 percent, although there are exceptions.

 How much house can I afford?